testflows/TestFlows-WebSite/source/handbook/index.md

 ```

 When [Examples] are defined for the [Outline] and an outline is called with no arguments from a test
-that is of higher [Type] than the [Type] of outline itself then when called the outline will iterate over all
+that is of a higher [Type] than the [Type] of outline itself, then when called, the outline will iterate over all
 the examples defined in the [Examples] table.
-For example, run the example above that executes the outline
+For example,if you run the example above that executes the outline
-with no arguments you will see that the outline iterates over all the examples in the [Examples] table where
+with no arguments, you will see that the outline iterates over all the examples in the [Examples] table, where
 each example, a row in the examples table, defines the values of the arguments for the outline.

 ```bash